cortexproject/cortex/SECURITY.md

 ## Private Vendors List

-Cortex is being used by several vendors to provide a hosted Prometheus experience to their users.
-We also have list that is used to provide actionable information to multiple vendors at once.
+We also have a list for vendors who provide Cortex to their users.
 This list is not intended for individuals to find out about security issues.

 ### Embargo Policy